alexholehouse/pufferfish/readme.md

 Pufferfish (the software formerly known as dnacompressor for a while) is an easy to use, lightweight and powerful tool for DNA compression and decompression.

+NOTE
+At present we're still in alpha (December 2010) so certain features remain in the sourece for testing

 ## Basic overview

 DNA files in FASTA are a lot bigger than they need to be for storage or transmission.
 To help deal with this, pufferfish takes as input a text file containing the FASTA format, and very quickly outputs a compressed version of that data.